 Much like choosing a pediatrician, choosing a vet is as deeply personal as it is important.
 They are caring for your family!
 “To ensure that you can provide your pets with the veterinary care they need, routinely set money aside in a dedicated savings account or purchase a pet insurance policy from a reputable company,” says Dr. Coates.

-Chatting with a vet online may help you avoid unneccessary vet visits (and their accompanying expenses).
+Chatting with an online vet may help you avoid unnecessary vet visits (and their accompanying expenses).
 Some issues may be resolved at home.
-If you’re ever unsure if you pet is having an emergency, speak with a vet to get immediate advice on what the best next steps should be.
+If you're ever unsure if you pet is having an emergency, speak with a vet to get immediate advice on what the best next steps should be.